trynthink/scout/docs/tutorials.rst

 An additional package is required to run the plot generation R script.
 Running the script should install the package automatically.
 If it does not, additional troubleshooting may be required. [#]_

-The plot image files can be found in the "plots" folder inside the "engine_results" folder.
+The plot image files can be found in the "plots" folder inside the "results" folder.
 The plots are separated into folders by :ref:`adoption scenario <ECM diffusion>`.

 Interpreting Results Figures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~